parsiya/parsiya.net/content/post/2019/2019-10-13-quality-of-life-burp/index.markdown

 ### Why?
 Fewer requests in Burp's HTTP history == good.

+## If You have to Use Chromium Browsers Pass the Proxy to the Command Line
+If you cannot use Firefox and have to use a Chromium based browser (e.g., Edge, Chrome), you can pass the proxy listener to the browser using a command line switch instead of using the OS proxy settings.

+E.g., for Edge:

+* `"C:\Program Files (x86)\Microsoft\Edge\Application\msedge.exe" --proxy-server="http://localhost:8080"`

+Create a shortcut with the desired switch and use it.

+### Why?
+Instead of changing the OS proxy settings, we are just proxying the browser.
+This reduces the noise in Burp.

 ## Reduce the Size of Burp Projects for Long Term Storage